axvonder/Dietary-patterns-lung-function/README.md

-1. Clone this repository to your local machine: git clone https://github.com/axvonder/Dietary-patterns-lung-function.git Install the required R packages: install.packages(c("lme4", "metafor", "survey", "tidyverse", "ggplot2", "srvyr")) Set your working directory to the cloned repository folder in your R environment.
+1. Clone this repository to your local machine: git clone https://github.com/axvonder/Dietary-patterns-lung-function.git
+2. Install the required R packages (noted in the code).
+3. Set your working directory to the cloned repository folder in your R environment.

 ## 5. Usage